 In 1988, Tineke was living under the Burnside Bridge.
 She needed to see a doctor, but was scared to go, afraid that she would be treated badly.
 When she arrived at the clinic, she recalls, "We were surprised to find people who simply wanted to help us stay healthier."
-Though the interaction was brief (a doctor cleaned her cut, then she received antibiotics and a bandage), she says the impact was great.
+Though the interaction was brief (a doctor cleaned her cut, she then she received antibiotics and a bandage), she says the impact was great.
 "I think a seed was planted that if I did want to change the way I was living, there were kind people in the world that could help make that happen.
 This was a revolutionary concept to consider.
 I will never forget the lesson."

 At age 16, Alex found himself sleeping inside newspaper drop boxes.
 When he admitted to himself that his lifestyle was unsustainable, he came to Outside In for help.
 Alex worked with his case manager to obtain transitional housing and he got a job at a food shop in Pioneer Place.
 Today, Alex has a 3.5 GPA at Portland State University.
-He's majored in communications and holds a certificate in community mediation.
-Alex currently works at City Hall in Commissioner Dan Saltzman's office.
+He's majoring in Communications and doing consulting work involving interpersonal communications in the workplace.

 When most teenagers are going on first dates and doing homework, Emily was battling clinical depression.
 She even attempted suicide.
 Then, she was kicked out of her house.
 Bouncing between friends and other family members didn't last long and Emily ended up on the streets.
 Luckily, Emily found Outside In.
 While living in transitional housing, Emily got a job and became a college student, working toward a degree in political science.